-In the past, I have written on the value of fractured legs.
-Now, in a relentless, unyielding effort to cover the settlement and trial value of every single bone in the human anatomy, let’s thin slice broken legs a little thinner.
+In the past, I have written on the settlement amount for fractured legs.
+Now, in a relentless, unyielding effort to cover the settlement and trial value of every bone in the human anatomy, let’s thin-slice broken legs a little thinner.

-The median verdict or settlement amount of a femur fracture case in the District of Columbia has been $250,000.00, and in Virginia, it has been $200,000.00.
+The median verdict or settlement amount of a femur fracture case in the District of Columbia is $250,000.00; in Virginia, it has been $200,000.00.
 However, the median verdict or settlement in a femur fracture case in Maryland has been $75,000.00.
 The national average is $167,000.

 So besides the other reasons that I have suggested in the past that could distort this data (most namely, that many of these verdicts are self-reporting), maybe Virginia and D.C. insurance companies are more willing to let cases get filed in the first place, much less go to trial and get a trial report.
-I know I have settled a lot of femur fracture cases without ever suing.
+I know I have settled many femur fracture cases without ever suing.

 So why do I keep writing about median and average verdicts and settlements?
 I find the data interesting and – informative in some ways.
-It means a lot of attorneys have gotten settlements and verdicts for femur fractures in the ballpark of $75,000.
+It means many attorneys have gotten settlements and verdicts for femur fractures in the ballpark of $75,000.
 Really, I think to myself?
 I think that is ridiculously low.

 Femur Fracture Verdicts and Settlements